 About three quarters of the 367 children with ADHD in the study population received treatment.
-Surely, others with less-than-ideal treatment options would not fair as well.
+It is possible that children with less-than-ideal treatment options would not fare as well.

 The researchers said that parents of children with ADHD should ensure their children receive the best care possible, and that care should continue into adolescence.